Romosozumab

-Romosozumab, sold under the brand name Evenity, is a medication used to treat osteoporosis.
+Romosozumab, sold under the brand name Evenity (/ɪ'vɛnɪti/ ih-VENN-ih-tee or with the pin-pen merger, /ɪ'vɪnɪti/ ih-VINN-ih-tee), is a medication used to treat osteoporosis.
 It has been found to decrease the risk of fractures of the spine.

-Common side effect include headache, joint pain, and pain at the site of injection.
+Common side effects include headache, joint pain, and injection site reactions including pain.
 It may increase the risk of heart attacks, strokes, and deaths from cardiovascular disease.
 It is a humanized monoclonal antibody that targets sclerostin.
 Research shows the drug increases bone formation and decreases bone resorption in postmenopausal women with low bone density.
 Romosozumab was approved for medical use in Japan, the United States and the European Union in 2019.

-The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Medical uses

 Romosozumab is used for osteoporosis to decrease the risk of fractures.

 Two trials found that it reduced the rate of vertebral fracture.
 In one, there was a 73% lower risk of vertebral fracture after one year, and the benefit was maintained after a second year of taking denosumab.
 In the other, one year of romosozumab followed by one year of alendronate had a 50% vertebral fracture reduction compared to two years of alendronate.